sarahc-dev/CV/README.md

 #### CashMoney Uk - Birmingham, Uk (December 2022 - current)

-- I am currently the sole developer working with a small team on a redesign of their existing website.
-We are almost ready to go live, and you can see it in development [here](https://chipper-faloodeh-f107c4.netlify.app/).
+- I am currently the sole developer working with a small team on a redesign of their existing website with a focus on a cleaner look and tailored forms for some individual services.
+While still in development, it can be viewed [here](https://chipper-faloodeh-f107c4.netlify.app/).
 - Using Next.js, TypeScript, Tailwind CSS, HeadlessUi, React Hook Form and Netlify to create a fast, responsive website with dynamic forms to better enable them to get leads with the exact information they require.

-#### Momenta/Big 4 Consultancy Firm - Crawley, Uk (May 2019 - November 2019)
+#### Momenta (DMS - Remediation project) - Crawley, Uk (May 2019 - November 2019)
 _QC/Process Analyst_

 - Provided quality checking on the recovery of funds owed to debtors in insolvency and bankruptcy on behalf of a Government agency.